nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 services.AddDiscordGuildMemberAddedEventSubscriber<BotModuleForGuildAndMemberEvents>();
 ```

 from within `ConfigureServices`.
-Using the attributes instead ensures you don't forget to register your subscribers while coding vigorously!
+Using the attributes instead ensures you don't forget to register your subscribers
+while coding vigorously!

-Implementing the interfaces `IDiscordGuildAvailableEventSubscriber` and `IDiscordGuildMemberEventsSubscriber` ensures your subscriber class is actually callable by the Discord Client Service.
-You must complete every event callback you're not interested in with `return Task.CompletedTask;` as demonstrated or it will result in errors.
-In the example above we are only interested in `DiscordOnGuildAvailable` and print the guild name to the console.
-I'm sure you can think of more exciting tasks!
+Implementing the interfaces `IDiscordGuildAvailableEventSubscriber` and `IDiscordGuildMemberEventsSubscriber` ensures
+your subscriber class is actually callable by the Discord Client Service.
+You must complete every event callback you're
+not interested in with `return Task.CompletedTask;` as demonstrated or it will result in errors.
+In the example above we
+are only interested in `DiscordOnGuildAvailable` and print the guild name to the console.
+I'm sure you can think of more
+exciting tasks!

-And last but not least; your subscriber classes are fully dependency injection aware!
-You can access services via classic constructor injection:
+And last but not least; your subscriber classes are fully dependency-injection-aware!
+You can access services via
+classic constructor injection:

 ```csharp
 private readonly ILogger<BotModuleForGuildAndMemberEvents> _logger;